Small Tamagawa numbers of elliptic curves with isogenies or torsion: Introduction

 Our theorem below provides some evidence that the previous question might have a positive answer.
-Before we state our result, let us fix the following notation; if $F(x)$ is an irreducible polynomial with integer coefficients, then we will write $\rho_F(p)$ for the number of solutions of the congruence
+Before we state our result, let us fix the following notation; if $F(x)$ is a polynomial in $\mathbb{Z}[x]$, then we will write $\rho_F(p)$ for the number of solutions of the congruence